ObolNetwork/obol-docs/docs/charon/dkg.md

 - **A distributed validator cluster lock file:** This `cluster-lock.json` file contains the configuration a distributed validator client like charon needs to join a cluster capable of operating a number of distributed validators.
 - **Validator deposit data:** This file is used to activate one or more distributed validators on the Ethereum network.

 Once the ceremony is complete, all participants should take a backup of the created files.
-In future versions of charon, if a participant loses access to these key shares, it will be possible to use a key re-sharing protocol to swap the participants old keys out of a distributed validator in favour of new keys, allowing the rest of a cluster to recover from a set of lost key shares.
+In future versions of charon, if a participant loses access to these key shares, it will be possible to use a key re-sharing protocol to swap the participants old keys out of a distributed validator in favor of new keys, allowing the rest of a cluster to recover from a set of lost key shares.
 However for now, without a backup, the safest thing to do would be to exit the validator.

 ## DKG Verification